wp-plugins/wp-category-permalink/readme.txt

 1. Pick the category you'd like to have for the permalink.

 == Changelog ==

+= 0.1.4 =
+* Add: default category will be shown in red if no category was picked.

 = 0.1 =
 * First release.